keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 # Building a GPU mining rig

 As I'm building another Linux GPU rig that will ultimately run sgminer, I thought I'd document it.
 It's a minimalist setup in an open crate (i.e. with no case or frame), hardware is fairly typical of that used for Ethereum mining in early 2017.

-This first page covers the building of the hardware up to the point of operating system installation.
+This first page covers the building of the hardware up to the point of operating system installation; from there we explore options for dual-booting with Windows as well as installing and configuring Ubuntu 16.04.1.

 ## Assemble the base system hardware